chichunchen/cpp-concurrent-fundamentals/README.md

 Implement concurrent primitives such as locks, barriers, and data structures using standard thread library in C++.

+## What has be done?
+- locks
+    - centralized locks
+        - lamport bakery lock
+        - lamport fast lock
+        - test and set lock
+        - test and test and set lock
+        - ticket lock
+    - scalable locks
+        - mcs lock
+        - test and set lock with exponential backoff
+        - test and test and set lock with exponential backoff
+        - ticket lock with exponential backoff
+- barrier
+    - reverse sensing barrier
+- ds
+    - msqueue that leaks memory
+    - msqueue using hazard pointer to free memory
+    - triber stack that leaks memory
+    - triber stack using hazard pointer to free memory
+- misc
+    - high precision clock implemented using C++11 chrono
+    - hazard pointer

 ## TODO
 - [ ] work stealing queue
 - [ ] ctrie